vladji/Culture-portal/src/data/directors/Dobrolubov-en.md

     description: Graduated from the Faculty of Journalism of the Belarusian State University
   - date: '1956—1958'
     description: >-
-    Actor of the Belarusian Republican Youth Theater
+     Actor of the Belarusian Republican Youth Theater.
   - date: '1963'
     description: All-Russian State Institute of Cinematography named after Gerasimov (workshop of Mikhail Romm)
   - date: 'с 1963'